 If you need medical attention while in Spain, you can go to the local centro de salud with your Tarjeta Sanitaria Europea.

-When the centro de salud is closed (or your problem can’t wait) you can go to urgencias (A&E or ER, depending where you are from) to be seen by a doctor.
+On the other hand, when the centro de salud is closed (or your problem can’t wait) you can go to urgencias (A&E or ER, depending where you are from) to be seen by a doctor.

 - If you are coming from outside the European Union, then you should consider getting seguro (insurance).